bcgov/bcmaps/README.md

 Overview
 --------

-An [R](http://r-project.org) package of map layers for British Columbia.
+An [R](http://r-project.org) package of spatial map layers for British Columbia.

 Features
 --------